Outrage over teacher's arrest leads to death threats for superintendent

 The Louisiana Association of Educators held a rally for Hargrave on Thursday in Abbeville, where the board meeting was held.
 The group chanted "Stand by Deyshia" and carried signs, including one that said "Silence One #Hear Us ROAR!!"

-"What happened to Deyshia concerns all of us because we know what happened to her could have easily have happened to any one of us," said Suzanne Breaux, a special education teacher and president of the Vermillion Association of Educators.
+"What happened to Deyshia concerns all of us because we know what happened to her could have easily have happened to any one of us," said Suzanne Breaux, a special education teacher and president of the Vermilion Association of Educators.

 "Her mistreatment highlights the issues that educators face worldwide ...
 Educators' opinions are considered irrelevant and not germane to decisions being made about our students," said Breaux.